 Provide an independent forum for those who dare to read, think, speak, and write to advance the professional, literary, and scientific understanding of sea power and other issues critical to global security.

 Rough Rider is a snapshot study of the significant career of President Theodore Roosevelt.
 Partly biographical sketch and partly analysis, the book provides an overview of his actions, ideals, and written works, highlighting important events from Roosevelt’s early public life, his presidency, and later career.
 David Key sees Roosevelt as a statesman who well understood how to create his own popular image, but equally important was Roosevelt’s place as one of the foremost historians of his time, a man who understood the traditional criteria for greatness and did not hesitate to shape his own legacy.
 Written especially for college students, Rough Rider examines pertinent primary sources and critical analyses of other historians to aid in understanding the legacy of Theodore Roosevelt.

-M. David Key is a native Floridian and a graduate of the University of New Mexico, where he earned a PhD.
+M. David Key is a native Floridian and a graduate of the University of New Mexico, where he earned a Ph.D.
 He taught at the University of New Mexico and the University of Tennessee-Knoxville and now teaches at Tusculum College.
-He currently resides in Greeneville, TN.
+He currently resides in Greeneville, Tennessee.